ASKI Energy ALS-Mini-S8 and ALS-Mini-S4

 Prerequisites

-- No authentication credentials required
+• No additional authentication or valid credentials required

 Exploitability